 Where to Stay in Bulawayo

-Mpala Boutique Hotel, Sethule Lodge, Travellers Guest House, Banff Lodge and Motsamai Lodge are also a good bet for leisure travellers especially if you’re looking for a comfortable stay: convenience and reliability is the order of the day.
+Mpala Boutique Hotel, Sethule Lodge, Travellers Guest House, Banff Lodge and Motsamai Lodge are also good bet for leisure travellers especially if you’re looking for a comfortable stay: convenience and reliability is the order of the day.

-Where to Eat in Bulawayo
+Places to Eat in Bulawayo

 As with many second cities, Bulawayo is laid back in style but there are options to experience food-wise.
-Haefelis located in the CBD provides patrons and first-timers with a place to congregate, talk, read, write, entertain one another, or pass the time with the family while enjoying the variety of meals and confectionary on offer.
+Haefelis located in the CBD provides patrons and first-timers with a place to congregate, talk, read, write, entertain one another, or pass the time with the family while enjoying the variety of meals and confectionery on offer.

 The Smokehouse is viewed as an experience.
 High-quality presentation meals are served here with an option to sit in a tranquil garden for the perfect lunch or dinner out.
 Locals enjoy great food, service and music at 3 Daughters Restaurant and Jazz Bar.

 New Orleans restaurant offers à la carte menu, best enjoyed on the deck.
-On the cheaper end, sadza or pap can be enjoyed at any of the many traditional restaurants in Bulawayo like Sis Bee’s Kitchen or at any of the Shisha nyama spots spread across the city.
+For local cuisine, sadza or pap can be enjoyed at any of the many traditional restaurants in Bulawayo like Sis Bee’s Kitchen or any of the Shishanyama spots spread across the city.

 If bars are more your style, the City of Kings is full of them.
-Zarah Lounge, Crystal Night Club and Copa Cubana are still fairly to some.
+Zarah Lounge, Crystal Night Club and Copa Cubana are still fairly new to some.
 Try Pub Lagondola for live music, Sethule Bar or Cosmopolitan Night Club for all-night dancing just to mention a few.

 Things to Do in the City

-It houses a fascinating geology section and has the distinction of possessing a dodo egg and one of the first ever caught coelacanths, as well as the second largest elephant display in the world.
-The Railway Museum houses many colonial relics including Cecil Rhodes’ personal train carriage; a great option for children and train fundi.
+It houses a fascinating geology section and has the distinction of possessing a dodo egg and one of the first-ever caught coelacanths, as well as the second-largest elephant display in the world.
+The Railway Museum houses many colonial relics including Cecil Rhodes’ train carriage; a great option for children and train fundi.